joelgratcyk/Star-Wars-to-Inferior-Star-Trek/readme.md

 If you find any issues or have any suggestions for improving the extension, please feel free to open an issue or submit a pull request on the GitHub repository.

+## Disclaimer

+This extension was created for fun and educational purposes only.
+It is not intended to be used to deceive or mislead others, and the author of this extension is not responsible for any consequences of its use.

 ## Credits

 This extension was created by Joel Gratcyk with the help of the ChatGPT language model trained by OpenAI.